cmdada/bhs-gsa-site/README.md

-deployements are broken im working on it
+deployments are broken im working on it